Korn: Artistry

-Style and lyrics
+Style and instrumentation

 Korn is identified as the pioneers of nu metal music, a form of alternative metal music which began in the mid-1990s.
-While generally considered an alternative metal and nu metal band, the band has also been labeled as heavy metal, grunge, rap rock, rap metal, thrash metal, funk metal, groove metal and hard rock.
+While generally considered an alternative metal and nu metal band, the band has also been labeled as heavy metal, grunge, rap rock, rap metal, funk metal, groove metal and hard rock.
 They are characterized by the style that incorporated downtuned guitars, a groove-heavy rhythm section, haunted atmospheric production, and dark lyrics.
 Their lyrics focus on pain and personal alienation rather than traditional heavy metal themes.

 Historically, when Life Is Peachy was released, the band's music was not yet labeled "nu metal".
 Thus, in November 1996, Korn was described as "one of the key players in an American metal revival" alongside Deftones, "two bands that share the same roots".
 In the music community, there have been disagreements whether the band should be considered as "heavy metal".
 In 2015, lead singer Jonathan Davis commented, "Yeah, we're heavy and downtuned, but metal, to me, is like Judas Priest and Iron Maiden, that's metal man.
 I always thought of us as a funk band."
 Additionally, in an interview with Metal Hammer, Davis said that he had hated the "nu metal" tag.
 Korn is widely credited as the originators of the nu metal scene.
 It means that the genre was suddenly inundated with imitators of their sound.